Photoluminescence of Femtosecond Laser-irradiated Silicon Carbide: Introduction

 Localized V$_{Si}$ have been created by various techniques: ion implantation (focused ion beams \cite{wang_scalable_2017} or implantation through a mask \cite{wang_-demand_2019}) or laser writing \cite{chen_laser_2019, castelletto_photoluminescence_2018, zhou_silicon_2023}.
 Ion-based techniques in principle allow for the highest precision in localization which has been shown to be mainly limited by the straggle of the ions which is in the range of tens of nanometers for keV ion implantation \cite{pezzagna_nanoscale_2010}.
-However, they also create high levels of damage and potential additional defects.
+However, they also create high levels of damage and potential additional defects and require costly equipment.
 Laser writing has been investigated as an alternative that relies on highly non-linear processes.
-Previous works suggest the involvement of 16 photons in the generation of a vacancy defect \cite{chen_laser_2019}.
+Previous works suggest the involvement of 16 photons in the generation of a vacancy defect in SiC \cite{chen_laser_2019}.
 With such an extremely non-linear process, even an optical technology allows for precise localization that has been estimated to be as good as 80 nm\cite{chen_laser_2019}.

 To address different applications in quantum technologies, not only controlling the spatial placement but also varying the density of color centers is crucial: whereas single photon sources naturally require using a single color center, higher density ensembles can be favorable for highly sensitive magnetic sensors based on optically-readable spins.
-In this case, higher defect density leads to brighter fluorescence and thus reduced photon shot noise in the read-out.
-Moreover, enhancing the density of defect ensembles may allow to observe the transition from uncoupled to collective emission (super-radiance) \cite{gutsche_revealing_2022}.
+In this case, higher defect density enables brighter fluorescence and thus reduces photon shot noise in the optical read-out.
+Moreover, enhancing defect density in ensembles may allow to observe the transition from uncoupled to collective emission (super-radiance) \cite{gutsche_revealing_2022}.